koder77/l1vm/README.md

 Installation
 ------------
+Configure the file access for SANDBOX mode or not: include/global.h:

+// SANDBOX FILE ACCESS
+#define SANDBOX                 1			// secure file acces: 1 = use secure access, 0 = OFF!!
+#define SANDBOX_ROOT			"/home/stefan/l1vm/"		// in /home directory!

+And you can choose if the array variable bounds check and math checks should be run.

 Just run the "clean.sh" script and then the "install.sh" script in the main directory of L1VM!
 The binaries are installed into the "bin" directory in your "/home" user directory!
 There are no root rights needed!